ghasempouri1984/VespasianodaBisticci/README.md

 This project is an attempt to address the question “why map literature?”.
 The digital medium encourages a space for creativity and for experimentation with scholarly communication and methodologies; for example, an approach for cartographic comparison where maps and data layers can be visualized side-by-side for more intuitive explorations.
 The final goal is to provide a model for collaboration in which contributors with different technical skills can more readily contribute to a project, in an attempt to encourage a community of practice among literary experts that can essentially be adapted to other projects and their respective content.

+# Bibliographies

+Sahle, Partick.
+2016.
+“What is a Scholarly Digital Edition.”
+In Digital Scholarly Editing:
+Theories and Practices, edited by Matthew James Driscoll and Elena Pierazzo, 19–40.
+Cambridge, UK: Open Book Publishers.
+DOI: https://doi.org/10.11647/ OBP.0095